kseto06/OtakuNet/README.md

 <div align="center">
   OtakuNet is an Content-Based Recommendation System App that recommends animes to users based on their personal ratings of genres.
   Using only NumPy for faster linear algebra computations and Pandas for data organization, OtakuNet is trained on a neural network framework built from scratch.
-The model is trained using a dual neural network architecture for users and animes.
+The model is trained using a dual neural network architecture to train both users and animes.
 </div>

 <br>